MD2990/resumeTextParserBackEnd/README.txt

 ## Files Configuration
 Rejected files will be saved in the rejected folder.
 Accepted files will be saved in the accepted folder.

+## GitHub
+The project is hosted on github.
+You can find the source code here: https://github.com/MD2990/resumeTextParserBackEnd